-All UK non - taxable 'express' trusts (and certain additional non-UK trusts - not considered further here) now have to register.
+Since 2020, The Trust Registration Service ('TRS') requires all UK non - taxable 'express' trusts (and certain additional non-UK trusts - not considered further here) to register.
 An express trust is one which is created deliberately by an individual in writing for specific purposes rather than being created by an act of law which is a non express trust.
-Common
+Common examples include but are not restricted to interest in possession and discretionary trusts.
+Non express trusts include trusts established by a Court or by legislation and provided there is no tax liability are not required to register.